akhikhl/gretty/README.md

 "realmConfigFile" defines properties file, containing security realm properties.
 See more information in chapter [Security Realms](#security-realms).

-"onStart" defines closure to be called just before jetty is started.
+"onStart" defines closure to be called just before jetty server is started.

-"onStop" defines closure to be called just after jetty is stopped.
+"onStop" defines closure to be called just after jetty server is stopped.

 "overlay" defines another project as WAR overlay source.
 See more information in chapter [WAR Overlays](#war-overlays).

 "scanInterval" defines hot-deployment scan interval, in seconds.
-Default is zero, which means that hot-deployment is disabled.
+See more information in chapter [Hot deployment](#hot-deployment).

+"scanDir" defines one or more directories, scanned by hot-deployment.
+See more information in chapter [Hot deployment](#hot-deployment).

+"onScan" defines closure to be called on hot-deployment scan.
+See more information in chapter [Hot deployment](#hot-deployment).

+"onScanFilesChanged" defines closure to be called whenever hot-deployment detects that files or folders were changed.
 See more information in chapter [Hot deployment](#hot-deployment).

 ##WAR Overlays